-- Meeting with at least one member of the DST. - Knowing the identities of the DST - Reading and having a working understanding of at least Part 1 and any other relevant parts to which they may be directed of the latest edition of KCSIE. - Reading the College's safeguarding policy. - Understanding the College's approaches to bullying, to sexual violence and to sexual harassment. - Understanding the College's approach to online safety. - Reading the College's whistleblowing policy and having a working understanding of how it may be used with regard to safeguarding. - Reading and understanding the College's guidance on the acceptable use of IT.
+- Meeting with at least one member of the DST. - Knowing the identities of the DST - Reading and having a working understanding of at least Part 1 and any other relevant parts to which they may be directed of the latest edition of KCSIE. - Reading the College's safeguarding policy. - Understanding the College's approaches to bullying, to sexual violence and to sexual harassment. - Understanding the College's approaches to online safety and e-communications and to monitoring and filtering internet activity and also to maintaining secure IT systems minimising cyber threats. - Reading the College's whistleblowing policy and having a working understanding of how it may be usedwith regard to safeguarding. - Reading and understanding the College's guidance on the acceptable use of IT.